Where and how are my Events saved?

 Data saved locally is stored on your hard disk in a Glean-readable format.

 Secure cloud storage:

-Your data is uploaded to Glean's cloud storage, which is hosted across both the Amazon Web Services (AWS) and Google cloud platforms in EU Data centres.
+Your data is uploaded to Glean's cloud storage, which is hosted across both Amazon Web Services (AWS) and Google cloud platforms in UK data centres.